Code-Institute-Submissions/Kanoverhuur_Vathorst/README.md

 ## Client Stories
-1. As a user, I want to know what the opening hours are, so that I can determine when I can rent a kayak or canoe (opening hours)
+1. As a user, I want to know what the opening hours are, so that I can determine when I can rent a kayak or canoe (opening hours) - see Contact page
-2. As a user, I want to know which canoes & kayaks are for rent, so I can decide which and how many to rent for my purpose (canoe & kayak overview)
+2. As a user, I want to know which canoes & kayaks are for rent, so I can decide which and how many to rent for my purpose (canoe & kayak overview) - see Canoes page
-3. As a user, once I know when and what to rent, I want to be able to conveniently and quickly provide my data so that I can book a canoe (booking)
+3. As a user, once I know when and what to rent, I want to be able to conveniently and quickly provide my data so that I can book a canoe (booking) - see Booking page
-4. As a user, I want to know what I can see, so that I can determine where to go (possible routes)
+4. As a user, I want to know what I can see, so that I can determine where to go (possible routes) - see Routes page
-5. As a user, I want to know how much renting a kayak or canoe costs, so that I can determine what I will spend in total (pricing information)
+5. As a user, I want to know how much renting a kayak or canoe costs, so that I can determine what I will spend in total (pricing information) - see Booking page
-6. As a user, I want to know what accessories are available, so that I or my family members can have a safe time on the water (life vests, bins, etc)
+6. As a user, I want to know what accessories are available, so that I or my family members can have a safe time on the water (life vests, bins, etc) - will be featured in a later update
-7. As a user, I want to know where I can rent a canoe and kayak, so that I can determine where to go and how to park (contact details, parking information)
+7. As a user, I want to know where I can rent a canoe and kayak, so that I can determine where to go and how to park (contact details, parking information) - see Contact page
-8. As a user, I want to know how others experienced this company, so that I know whether they provide for a happy and fun outing (social media)
+8. As a user, I want to know how others experienced this company, so that I know whether they provide for a happy and fun outing (social media) - see three (example) reviews on the Home Page and links to Social Media in footer
-9. As a user, I want to know what my payment options are, so that I can use the appropriate payment method (payment options)
+9. As a user, I want to know what my payment options are, so that I can use the appropriate payment method (payment options) - will be featured in later update
-10. As a user, I want to know what to do when I want to cancel, so that I do not incur any costs (cancellation policy, general conditions)
+10. As a user, I want to know what to do when I want to cancel, so that I do not incur any costs (cancellation policy, general conditions) - see General Conditions link in Booking page

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.
+## Wireframes

+To serve the needs described above, the following wireframes have been developed:

+1. Home page
+2. Canoes page
+3. Routes page
+4. Booking page
+5. Contact page

 ## Features

-1. The website will have four separate pages: a home page, a Canoes page, a Routes page and a Booking page that will include contact details.
+1. The website will have five separate pages: a Home page, a Canoes page, a Routes page a Booking page and a Contact page that will include contact details and parking information.
 2. Each page will host a logo with a link to the home page in the left top corner
 3. Each page will have a top-fixed navigation bar that is outlined to the top right side.
 On a mobile this will be a 'hamburger' button.
-4. Each page will have a footer, containing links to the social media accounts
+4. Each page will have a footer, containing links to the social media accounts and copyright marking.
-5. Each page will feature a jumbotron picture with a "Book Now" button (except for the Booking page), enabling customers to quickly navigate to the booking page.
+5. The Canoes and Routes pages will feature a jumbotron picture with a "Book Now" button (except for the Booking and Contact page), enabling customers to quickly navigate to the booking page.
-6. On top of the hero image a jumbotron with a welcome message and a "Reservations" button for returning clients.
+6. Below the hero image in the jumbotron there will be an "About US" section with a welcome message and a "Book Now" button for returning clients, leading to a booking form with keys such as name, reservation data, canoe type (dropdown), number of canoes, phone and e-mail address.
 7. The center part of the homepage will house three clickable images (round shaped), next to each other on tablet and screen and below each other on a mobile, with two sencentes each for the respective topics "Our canoes", "Canoe trips/routes" and "Pricing".
-Each of the images will be clickable to their respective pages and get an effect (to be determined).
+Each of the images will be clickable to their respective pages and get a zoom-in effect on hover.
+8.
-8. Below the center there will be a "reservations" button, leading to a modal with keys such as name, reservation data, canoe type (dropdown), number of canoes, phone and e-mail address.
-Once submitted, the resulting page will mention that we will be in touch soon.
 9. Lastly a footer section, containing on the left side the (visiting) address, contact details, opening hours, a link to a download with general conditions including a cancellation policy.
 The right side of the footer will contain links to four socials i.e. Youtube, Pinterest, Facebook and Instagram.
 10. The "Our canoes" page will provide a description and a picture of each type of recreational canoe available (single person, two-person, Canadian family canoe).
 11. The "Canoe routes" will provide 3 suggested/possible routes to take including time needed to finish.
 Perhaps a clickable map?